Ledger’s Staking Glossary

-The bonding period is the process of telling the network you want to stake your crypto, and waiting for that intention to be initiated.
-During this period, you won’t earn any rewards on the coins – it serves purely as an initiation of your intention to stake.
+The bonding period is the process of telling the network you want to stake your crypto, and waiting to initiate that intention.
+During this period, you won’t earn any rewards on the coins.
+It serves purely as an initiation of your intention to stake.
 The duration of this bonding period will vary between networks.

 - Unbonding Period

 Similarly, when you wish to unstake your coins, you’ll be subject to an “unbonding period”.
 Here, you’re telling the network you want to unstake your coins from the protocol and regain full autonomy over them.
-Again, this is a period set by each individual network, and users will not earn rewards during this time.
+Again, this period is set by each individual network, and users do not earn rewards during this time.

-It’s important to know a network’s bonding and unbonding periods before you start staking, because these will determine not only the minimum period your coins will be committed for, but also the proportion of time your coins can earn rewards.
+It’s important to know a network’s bonding and unbonding periods before you start staking.
+These will determine not only the minimum period your coins will be committed for, but also the proportion of time your coins can earn rewards.

-Different networks have different bonding and unbending periods, and it will be essential to establish this information whenever you consider staking your coins with a given blockchain.
+Different networks have different bonding and unbending periods.
+It will be essential to establish this information whenever you consider staking your coins with a given blockchain.

 At the time of writing, Ethereum is an anomaly in the space, as it has not activated a withdrawal functionality for coins staked on its network.
-Anyone who has staked on the Ethereum protocol since its transition to proof-of-stake will be unable to unstake that sum until the withdrawal functionality is introduced at the completion of the upgrade.
-This is expected to happen in March 2023 with the Shanghai Upgrade, with the announcement of an unbonding period, and therefore the date when users can unstake their locked Ethereum.
+Anyone who stakes on the Ethereum protocol since its transition to proof-of-stake will be unable to unstake that sum until the withdrawal functionality is introduced at the completion of the upgrade.
+This is expected to happen in March 2023 with the Shanghai Upgrade, with the announcement of an unbonding period.
+Therefore the date when users can unstake their locked Ethereum.